Avvvvvvie/beavergang-mc/README.md

 - if it ever happens that you can't destroy a card because it has no hitbox, run `beavergang:debug/kill_nearest`

 ## technical stuff
-You can expand the system to add any amount of cards or placeable items.
+You can expand the system to add any amount of cards or other placeable items.

 there are the following flags:
 - beavergang item: `beavergang:1b`
-- placed beavergang item: Tags: `beavergang`
+- placed beavergang item (entity): has tag `beavergang`
-- settings_item: `beavergang_settings:1b`
+- settings item: `beavergang_settings:1b`
-- settings interaction entities: Tags: `beavergang_settings`
+- settings interaction entities: has tag `beavergang_settings`

-Any shield with these flags can interact with the beavergang/beavergang_settings logic.
+Any shield with the beavergang tag / item with the settings tag can interact with the beavergang/beavergang_settings logic.

+a beavergang item has another property, the type.
-The "type" item tag of a beavergang:1b item defines the hitbox size, the model, scale and translation.
+It defines the hitbox size, the model, display scale and translation.
+Cards are type 1, decks are type 2.
 To make new types, create an new file in `object/custom` (copy it from `pillow.mcfunction`) then, link the function in `object/create`. define the item name in `object/item/name`

 Items with type 1&2 behave specially.
 Only these items can be stacked and placing a type 2 item always creates type 1 items.

-To add new cards, just add the model in the resourcepack in shield.json and edit `set_model` in `the debug/give_cards` to get it.
+To add new cards, just add the model in the resourcepack in shield.json and edit `set_model` in the `debug/give_cards` to get it.
 The custom_model_data of the card should be an even number, the next uneven number the card when it is hidden.

 ## screenshots